bitmask93/ml-blog/_posts/2020-06-02-Logistic-Regression-Gradient-Descent.markdown

 *   Logistic regression assumes linearity of independent variables and log odds. although this analysis does not require the dependent and independent variables to be related linearly, it requires that the independent variables are linearly related to the log odds.
 *   Logistic regression typically requires a large sample size.

-Now let us implement Logistic Regression using mini-batch Gradient descent and it’s variations which I have discussed in my blog on Linear Regression, Refer [this](https://bitmask93.github.io/ml-blog/Linear-Regression&Gradient-Descent/).
+Now let us implement Logistic Regression using mini-batch Gradient descent and it’s variations which I have discussed in my post on Linear Regression, Refer [this](https://bitmask93.github.io/ml-blog/Linear-Regression&Gradient-Descent/).

 Let’s create a random set of examples:
 {% highlight ruby %}